Sum of the $GL(3)$ Fourier coefficients over mixed powers: Introduction

+for some constants $c_4,c_5$ and $c_6$.
+Let $k \geqslant3$ be an integer.
+Recently, Zhou and Hu \cite{ZHu} proved the following asymptotic formula:

-One can ask such questions for the arithmetic function, which are Fourier coefficients of automorphic forms as well.
-In this direction, there are a few results for Fourier coefficients of $GL(2)$ cusp forms.
-In contrast, much less is known about the Fourier coefficients for cusp forms of higher rank.
+One can ask such questions for an arithmetic function, which are Fourier coefficients of automorphic forms as well.
+Some progress has been made in understanding the Fourier coefficients of cusp forms for $\textrm{GL}(2)$.
+However, there is comparatively less information available regarding the Fourier coefficients for cusp forms of higher rank.
 Let $F \in S_{k_1}(N,\chi)$ be a holomorphic cusp form of weight $k_1$, level $N \in \mathbb{N}$, and character $\chi$.
-Suppose, for $n \geq 1$, $\lambda_F(n)$ denotes the normalized $n$-th Fourier coefficient of the form $F$.
-Blomer \cite{blomer} established the following asymptotic result
+Let $\lambda_F(n)$ denote the normalized $n$-th Fourier coefficient of the form $F$.
+Blomer \cite{Blomer} established the following asymptotic result:

 where $s,t \in \mathbb{Z}$, $F$ not necessarily an eigenform and $c_7=c_7(F, N)$ vanishes in many (but not all) cases.
 His result was improved by Templier and Tsimerman \cite{TT}.
-For polynomials in more variables, Acharya \cite{acharya} proved
+For polynomials in more variables, Acharya \cite{Acharya} proved

-where $F \in S_{k_1}(4N,1)$.
-This paper seeks to explore the asymptotics of both the triple divisor function and the Fourier coefficients of $SL(3,\mathbb{Z})$ Hecke-Maass forms.
-Let $\phi$ be a Hecke-Maass cusp form of type $(\nu_1,\nu_2) \in \mathbb{C}^2$ for the group $SL(3,\mathbb{Z})$ with normalized Fourier coefficients $\Lambda(m,n)$ (i.e., $\Lambda(1,1)=1$).
-It is known that this function exhibits significant oscillations.
-Our focus is on ternary forms encompassing mixed powers and on the binary quadratic forms.
-Even for linear polynomials, estimating the corresponding sum is challenging.
-For higher-degree polynomials, the problem becomes considerably more complex and often requires advanced techniques.
-The examination becomes intricate when dealing with bivariate cases due to the reduced number of summations.